 Promising myself I would be nothing like her, I moved on with my life.
 Unable to deal with life, I started drinking on a regular basis at age 17.
 Alcohol began ruining my life and the lives of those who loved me.

-My son’s life has been filled with me making promises then breaking them, in and out of his life depending on whether I was sober or not, resulting in having to buy his love because I could not earn it.
+My son’s life has been filled with me making promises then breaking them, resulting in having to buy his love because I could not earn it.
 I tarnished my little boy’s perfect, shiny, trusting heart by my instability.

 This wasn’t supposed to happen.
 I was supposed to be the wonderful, loving, caring mom that my mom wasn’t.

 Finally, after numerous attempts at getting and staying sober and half a dozen rehabs, I arrived at Narconon on October 24, 2011 for my chance at a better life.
 Even though it has been extremely difficult being away from my son, I came to the realization since I wasn’t really with him before as the mother I should be, the 3 ½+ months to get my life back on track would be worth it.